lybrenda/lybrenda.github.io/index.md

 * Lab 7

     Lab 7, part 2 was a favorite because it dealt with a program that applied a real-life scenario.
 It required many different if-else statements that would run according to parking signs.
 These if-else statements were extremely specific, requiring a certain day of the week and time of the day, making this lab the most difficult one I completed.
-Still, I liked that it was challenging and it taught me how to use the AND operator (&&) and OR operator (||).
+Still, I liked that it was challenging and it taught me how to use the AND operator (&&).
 This lab was fun to learn and was crucial to finish the labs after it.